hecko-yes/hecko.my.to/fursonae/index.md

 ![less creepy pixel art vaguely styled after undertale](ignios/ignios pixel art by lazy hash 6665.png)

 # pony
-it
 2021-05-28

 codename `helping hoof` yes it's cringy but i couldn't think of a better one

-white synthetic [pony](https://en.wikipedia.org/wiki/My_Little_Pony:_Friendship_is_Magic) made of a marshmallow-like material with a grid outdent, a bit smaller than usual, wearing a collar has both wings and horn because why not a possible lore is that it was made to serve and that the collar keeps it obedient, and/or when you tap the collar gem it flashes and listens for commands like a virtual assistant; another possible lore was that it says the collar does so but really it just likes to do stuff for people
+white synthetic [pony](https://en.wikipedia.org/wiki/My_Little_Pony:_Friendship_is_Magic) made of a marshmallow-like material with a grid outdent, a bit smaller than usual, wearing a collar has both wings and horn because why not a possible lore is that it was a robot-esque thing (hence more it/its) made to serve and that the collar keeps it obedient, and/or when you tap the collar gem it flashes and listens for commands like a virtual assistant; another possible lore was that it says the collar does so but really it just likes to do stuff for people

 i have a 3d mockup but it was before i added hair so try to imagine a combination of the upcoming 2 pictures